 Children who need a social worker

-Your LA should tell you if a child has a social worker, and the DSL should hold and use this information in the best interests of the child's safety, welfare and educational outcomes, such as when decisions are made about safeguarding and promoting welfare, such as:
+Your LA should tell your school if a child has a social worker, and the DSL should hold and use this information in the best interests of the child's safety, welfare and educational outcomes.
+This includes when decisions are made about safeguarding and promoting welfare, such as: